 Full Back Support

-Back braces that only provide upper back support may end up contributing to an unnatural bend in your lower spine known as hyperlordosis.
+Back braces that only provide upper back support may end up contributing to an unnatural bend in your lower spine and lower back known as hyperlordosis.

 Those providing full torso support along the length of your spine down to your lower back can help correct or prevent hyperlordosis as you correct kyphosis.

-We’ve selected 10 highly-rated posture correctors from reputable brands to compare, to help you get a sense for what’s out there and what product could best serve your needs.
+We’ve selected 10 of the best posture correctors from reputable brands to compare, to help you get a sense for what’s out there and what product could best serve your needs.